ucb-bar/chipyard/docs/Getting-Started/index.rst

 Getting Started
 ================================

-These guides will walk you through the basics of the REBAR framework:
+These guides will walk you through the basics of the Chipyard framework:

 - First, we will go over the different configurations available.